MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 With fusion, anomaly, and threat intelligence analytic rules enabled, conduct a [MITRE Att&ck crosswalk](/azure/sentinel/mitre-coverage) to help you decide which remaining analytic rules to enable and to finish implementing a mature XDR (extended detection and response) process.
 This empowers you to detect and respond throughout the lifecycle of an attack.

-The [MITRE Att&ck research department](https://attack.mitre.org/matrices/enterprise/) created the MITRE method, and it is provided as part of Microsoft Sentinel to ease your implementation.
+The [MITRE Att&ck research department](https://attack.mitre.org/matrices/enterprise/) created the MITRE method, and it's provided as part of Microsoft Sentinel to ease your implementation.
 Ensure you have analytic rules that stretch the length and breadth of the attack vectors approach.

 1. Review the MITRE techniques that are covered by your existing active analytic rules.